- Easy-to-use graphical environment for direct modelling in 3D

 - wind and snow loads on framed structures or structures without modelled envelopes.

 Load panels offer advanced way to distribute loads from surfaces that do not bear any load or that do not affect the stiffness of the structure.
-Load panels are required for the definition of 3D wind on frame structures (without load bearing walls).
+Load panels are required for the definition of 3D wind on frame structures (without load bearing walls) (3D wind generator is available in module sens.15).
 Load panels remain editable after the load redistribution.
 The calculation always reflects the current properties of the load panels.
 Panels are suitable for a wider range of applications than the Plane Load Generator.

 Load panel types